 Each basketball team has a squad of 10 players to choose from, with a maximum of five allowed on the court at any one time.
 There are five main basketball positions on the court, with each player responsible for both trying to score and preventing the opposition scoring.
-But each player will be better at a particular skill whether it be shooting, playmaking or defending for example.
+But each player will be better at a particular skill whether it be shooting, playmaking or defending.

 The main basketball positions are as follows: